87% Client Satisfaction Rating

 Day 1: Arrival at Entebbe Airport

-Upon your arrival in Entebbe, a company representative will warmly welcome you and transfer you to your hotel for an overnight stay.
+Upon your arrival in Entebbe, a company representative will warmly welcome you and transfer you to your hotel for an overnight stay at the start of your Discover The Great Apes of Uganda Safari.

 Meal Plan: Dinner depending on time of arrival.